jieter/django-tables2/docs/pages/column-attributes.rst

 For ``th`` and ``td``, the column name will be added as a class name.
 This makes selecting the row for styling easier.
 Have a look at each column's API reference to find which elements are supported.

+If you need to add some extra attributes to column's tags rendered in the footer, use key name ``tf``, as described in section on :ref:`css`.

 Callables passed in this dict will be called, with optional kwargs ``table``, ``bound_column`` ``record`` and ``value``, with the return value added.
 For example::